pedro-mendonca/GP-Toolbox/readme.txt

 *   Tested up to WordPress 6.7
 *   Tested up to GlotPress 4.0.1
 *   Include minified assets maps
+*   Remove plugin header for Git Updater, forbiden by the .org Plugin Team.

 = 1.0.5 =
 *   New: Warnings column on project page.